Disney World has an excellent bus system!

 - They allow you the freedom of going just about anywhere on Disney property, even with a wheelchair or ECV.

-- Despite the occasional sour personality, the bus drivers tend to be really helpful and friendly.
+- The bus drivers tend to be really helpful and friendly.

 - You don’t have to drive!
 Yes!!!